Skip to main content

 Grant County, MinnesotaLimited DataEutrophic

 Eutrophic conditions are the baseline here: clarity drops noticeably in late summer, and dissolved oxygen near the bottom can become a concern.
-A maximum depth of 23 ft puts Pomme de Terre Lake in the middle of Minnesota's depth distribution.
-Pomme de Terre Lake covers 1,816 acres alongside 14.0 miles of shoreline, large enough that conditions can vary meaningfully between bays.
+The lake bottoms out at 23 ft — a moderate depth that supports a warm-water fishery without the year-round cold refuge a deeper basin provides.
+At 1,816 acres, Pomme de Terre Lake is one of the larger lakes in Grant County, with 14.0 miles of shoreline supporting multiple distinct use patterns.
 Pomme de Terre Lake ranks 5 of 10 in Grant County — solidly in the upper half of the local distribution.

 Source: EPA Water Quality Portal sampling records, Minnesota DNR LakeFinder, last sampled 2024-09-28.
 Grade methodology: LakeGrade methodology.